Mihaaai/PiMC/README.md

 Currently working on : transfering values from python with a socket to the nodeJS server.

-Current issue : We lack an raspberry Pi, our support teacher got his back for now.
+Current issue : We lack an raspberry Pi, our support teacher can't help us with one anymore.